 Appliance longevity is not as long as some owners would like.

 Toaster is not cool to the touch.
+Can be inconsistent in cooking.

 Attractive and easy to clean.
 High-lift lever makes toast easy to reach.
 Slots accommodate various types of bread, including bagels.
 6 shade settings and 4 functions.
 Crumb tray included.